robertellis100/myang2tableproj1/README.md

 * Add/edit the following two files in the root of the project:
   + index.html
   + systemsj.config.js

+** See more instructions on cloning the QuickStart and the files to add/edit below.**

 ## Create a new project based on the QuickStart